giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 participation laws from which CSF constructs continuous sectional fields.

 Discrete stations are therefore evaluation points of an already defined continuous field.
-For example, Gauss–Lobatto stations obtained through the API can be used as quadrature-compatible sampling points for downstream beam formulations, but they do not define the field itself.
+For example, Gauss-Lobatto stations obtained through the API can be used as quadrature-compatible sampling points for downstream beam formulations, but they do not define the field itself.
 This distinction allows CSF to preserve a continuous member representation while generating